rsundqvist/id-translation/docs/documentation/translation-primer.rst

 * Red denotes :attr:`~Translator.fetcher` ownership.
 * Blue indicates a task that is delegated to an object owned by the :class:`Translator`.

-The diagram should be read top to bottom, left to right.

 .. figure:: ../_images/translation-flow.drawio.png

    Simplified call diagram for a translation task.
 Optional paths and error handling are omitted, as well as most